Office of State Fire Marshal

 Does the OSFM provide study guide materials for the test?

 Study materials are not provided for blasters.
-To assist you in preparing for the exam, the South Carolina Rules and Regulations are available on this website or you may order a copy from the State Fire Marshal’s Office for $10 per copy (check payable to the State of South Carolina).
-The examination is also based on reference materials listed on the testing guidelines.
+To assist you in preparing for the exam, the South Carolina Rules and Regulations are available on this website or contact Susan Mazzone at susan.mazzone@llr.sc.gov or 803-414-7032

 I have a blasters license.
 How do I obtain a permit to blast?